PrasadP27/Webpage-Builder/README.md

 - Easily customize page layout as per the user need.
 - User-friendly design with drag-and-drop technology for easy element addition or adjustment.
 - No-code solution for time-saving and error reduction, with control over fonts, colors, images, text colors, and layouts.
+- Webpage created with the latest TailwindCSS technology.
 - Flexibility in moving things around and keeping content evergreen, with cost-free changes as needed.
 - Check the website compability for desktop, laptop, tablet and phone.
+- Zip file download for the webpage created.

 ## Prerequist